Loopring/protocols/packages/loopring_v3/DESIGN.md

 Proofs do not need to be submitted in order.
 The proof can be submitted anytime from the start the block was committed until the maximum proof generation time has passed.

 There is **NO** risk of losing funds for users.
 The worst that can happen is that the state is reversed to the latest finalized state.
-All rings that were settled afterwards are automatically reverted by restoring the Merkle roots.
+All rings that were settled afterward are automatically reverted by restoring the Merkle roots.
 Blocks with on-chain requests that were reverted need to be re-submitted and withdrawals are only allowed on finalized blocks.

 ## Operators

 The operator is responsible for creating, committing and proving blocks.
 Blocks need to be submitted on-chain and the correctness of the work in a block needs to be proven.
 This is done by creating a proof.

 The operator can be a simple Ethereum address or can be a complex contract allowing multiple operators to work together to submit and prove blocks.
-It is left up to the exchange how this is set up.
+It is left up to the exchange for how this is set up.

 The operator contract can also be used to enforce an off-chain data-availability system.
 A simple scheme could be that multiple parties need to sign off on a block before it can be committed.
 This can be checked in the operator contract.
 As long as one member is trustworthy and actually shares the data then data-availability is ensured.

 The operator creates a block and submits it on-chain by calling `commitBlock`.
 He then has at most `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds to submit a proof for the block using `verifyBlock`.
-A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterwards, verifying a block does not need to be done in the same order as they are committed.
+A proof can be submitted any time between when the block is committed and `MAX_PROOF_GENERATION_TIME_IN_SECONDS` seconds afterward, verifying a block does not need to be done in the same order as they are committed.
 If a block isn't proven in time `revertBlock` needs to be called by the operator within `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE` seconds the block was committed.
 When a block is successfully reverted the complete stake of the exchange is burned.
 If the operator fails to call `revertBlock` in time the exchange will automatically go into withdrawal mode.
 If there are any unverified blocks anyone can call `burnStake` to still burn exchange's stake.

 ### Restrictions Imposed on the Operator